Super Wednesdays 2026 A Year THROUGH THE SCRPTURES Topic ‘HOPE & JUSTICE’

 Romans 5:12 -14 explains that sin and death entered the world through one man, Adam, affecting all humanity because all are considered to have sinned in him.
 Paul highlights that death ruled even before the Mosaic Law, establishing Adam as a representative “type” of Christ, where one man’s action brought universal condemnation.

-Key takeaway: Even as the Tree of Good and Evil was intended as a reminder for Adam and Eve to be mindful of who and what they are.
+Even as the Tree of Good and Evil was intended as a reminder for Adam and Eve to be mindful of who and what they are.
 And what is that?
 They were intended to be eternal beings having access to the tree of life.
-Even so our scripture reading (Romans 5:12-14) expands the story to shows that humanity has once again granted access to eternal life, through Christ.
+Romans 5:12-14 expands the story to shows that humanity has once again granted access to eternal life, through Christ.
 Christ represents the Tree of Life.

 And by granting humanity access to the Tree of Life again humanity have the opportunity and possibly and potential to Hope.
 Fuller understanding of this is this – eternal life is maintained by having access to and eating of The Tree of Life.
 By partaking of the Tree of Life humanity awareness is open to God, they choose good, right, and pleasant.
 Adam and Eve opted for Treason to bypass their identity which was their alikeness to their Creator.
 In the Redemption Emancipation Story humanity have access to favour, and opportunity to restore identify, authority, and dominion.